-- It shall select all the testing items related to the behavior of the subsystem implementing the security functions. - Regarding an external interface that calls a subsystem implementing the security functions to provide with these security functions, it shall select any possible external interfaces to make sure not to omit any of them and to cover differences between the interface providing methods.
+- It shall select all the testing items related to behavior of the subsystem implementing the security functions. - Regarding an external interface that calls a subsystem implementing the security functions so that it can provide with these security functions, it shall select any possible external interfaces to make sure not to omit any of them and to cover differences between the interface providing methods.